 - oral corticosteroids are the main treatment for most cases - this type of medication will help to reduce inflammation and its symptoms

-- immunosuppressive agents (e.g., cyclophosphamide, mycophenolate, azathioprine) suppress the immune system from attacking the body's organs and tissues - these are used when there is kidney, brain, or other major organ involvement
+- immunosuppressive agents (e.g., cyclophosphamide, mycophenolate, azathioprine, and belimumab) suppress the immune system from attacking the body's organs and tissues - these are used when there is kidney, brain, or other major organ involvement

 Note that all of these medications, while they can be helpful and sometimes even lifesaving, have potentially very serious side effects.
 You should discuss the benefits and risks carefully with your doctor.
 You may also want to discuss with health care professionals who are experienced in the use of these medications, such as rheumatologists (doctors who specialize in the diagnosis and treatment of arthritis and other diseases that affect the joints, muscles, and bones).

 For those who have lupus, the following tips may be helpful:

 - Consult a rheumatologist.
 Rheumatologists have the greatest experience and expertise in diagnosing and managing lupus in all its many forms.

 - Pregnancy can sometimes trigger the onset of lupus or it may worsen it in people who already have lupus, but in other cases the disease may not be affected by pregnancy.
 If you have lupus and are planning to become pregnant, or if you develop lupus while pregnant, you should be under the care of an obstetrician/gynecologist experienced in high-risk pregnancy as well as a rheumatologist.